De Winton's golden mole

 De Winton's golden mole (Cryptochloris wintoni) is a species of mammal in the family Chrysochloridae.
 It is endemic to South Africa.
 Its natural habitats are subtropical dry shrubland, Mediterranean-type shrubby vegetation, and sandy shores.
-It is threatened by habitat destruction and is "critically endangered".
+Following a sighting in 1937, De Winton's golden mole was not observed for over 86 years until its rediscovery in 2023.
+It is threatened by habitat destruction and is listed by the IUCN, despite the recent sighting, as "critically endangered" and possibly extinct.
 It was named after British zoologist William Edward de Winton.

-Following a sighting in 1937, De Winton's golden mole was not observed for over 86 years until its rediscovery in 2023.

 Description

 De Winton's golden mole resembles Grant's golden mole (Eremitalpa granti) in appearance.
 The upper parts have short dense fur that is slate-grey with a yellowish tinge.
 Individual hairs have grey bases, whitish shafts and fawn tips.
 The face, cheeks and lips have a more intense yellowish tinge.
 The underparts are rather paler than the upper parts, individual hairs having white tips.
 The claw on the third digit on the forefoot is about 10.5 mm long and 4 mm wide at the base.
 Claw two is slightly shorter and claw one shorter still, making a pointed digging tool.